 - 13. Membership of the JHOSC will be appointed by Buckinghamshire, Oxfordshire, Reading, West Berkshire, Wokingham that have responsibility for discharging health scrutiny functions. - 14.
 Appointments to the JHOSC have regard to the proportion of patient flow.
 The Joint Committee will therefore have 19 members, consisting of 6 from Buckinghamshire, 7 from Oxfordshire, 2 from Reading, 2 from West Berkshire, 2 from Wokingham. - 15.
 Appointments by each authority to the JHOSC will reflect the political balance of that authority. - 16.
-The quorum for meetings will be 6 voting members, comprising at least one member from each authority. - 17.
-The JHOSC shall appoint a representative of Healthwatch as a co-opted member.
+The quorum for meetings will be 6 voting members, comprising at least one member from each authority.

+17. The JHOSC shall appoint two co-opted members to the committee1.
 The JHOSC shall also reserve the right to consider the appointment of additional temporary co-opted members in order to bring specialist knowledge onto the committee to inform specific work streams or agenda items.
 Any co-opted member appointed will not have a vote.